 If a waiver is sought but not granted, and application is thereafter made to the FRB, any transaction approved by the FRB may not be completed until 30 days after such approval, during which time the U.S. Department of Justice may challenge such transaction on antitrust grounds and seek divesture of certain assets and liabilities.
 With the approval of the FRB and the U.S. Department of Justice, the waiting period may be reduced to 15 days.

-The Company anticipates that it will file a request for a waiver of the required application with the FRB in April of 2013.
+The Company filed a request for a waiver of the required application with the FRB on March 19, 2013 and the request was approved on March 29, 2013.

 FDIC